 Check the ball valve.
 If the water is running continuously, is the arm down?
 Move it up and down – this may release it if it has got stuck.
-If the arm won’t rise when you lift it and release it, then the float is likely to have become waterlogged and will need to be replaced.
+If the arm isn’t stuck and won’t rise by itself, the float is probably waterlogged.
+You can easily replace it by screwing a new one on.

-If the arm moves freely and the float is watertight, but the valve still does not shut off properly, the washer and/or nozzle may be worn, and will need to be replaced.
+If the arm moves freely and the float is watertight, but the valve still does not shut off properly, the washer and/or nozzle may be worn.

-If you are absolutely certain that the valve shuts off normally and at the desired level, then the problem can only be water entering the cistern through the outlet pipes at the bottom.
+If you’re sure the valve shuts off normally and at the desired level, the problem can only be water entering the cistern through the outlet pipes at the bottom.

 The cause of this fault relates to one of either two aspects of your plumbing system: a mixer tap or shower, or an indirect hot water cylinder.
 Mains pressure water is at a much higher pressure than gravity-fed water, such as the hot water from your hot water cylinder.
 Where mains pressure water and low-pressure water mix, the mains pressure water may displace the hot, and push it back through the hot water cylinder and back into the cold water storage cistern.

 Think back – did the cistern only start to overflow after the recent installation of a device with a mixer valve?
 Or does it overflow when you have a bath or a shower?
 If so, then it is very likely that a mixer tap or mixer shower is the cause of the problem.
-Of course, this problem can also be caused by a pre-existing mixer tap or mixer shower developing a leak inside.
+Of course, this problem can also occur if a pre-existing mixer tap or mixer shower develops a leak.

 Another reason for a cistern to overflow is that the coil in the hot water cylinder is broken.
 A broken coil is usually the result of internal corrosion.